alievk/avatarify-python/README.md

 #### Windows

-If there are multiple cameras (including virtual ones) in the system, you may need to select the correct one in `scripts/settings_windows.bat` `CAMID` variable. `CAMID` is an index number of camera like 0, 1, 2, ...
+If there are multiple cameras (including virtual ones) in your system, you may need to select the correct one in `scripts/settings_windows.bat`.
+Open this file and edit `CAMID` variable. `CAMID` is an index number of camera like 0, 1, 2, ...

 1. In Anaconda Prompt:
 ```